Sxamoecode/C-programming_language/0x04-Chapter4-Practice_set/README.md

 2. A program that prints the multiplicatin table of 10 in reverse other.

-3. A do-while is executed
+3. A do-while is executed:
-1. at least once.
+i. at least once.
-2. at least twice.
+ii. at least twice.
-3. at most once.
+iii. at most once.

 4. What can be done using a type of loop, can be done using another type: True or false(True).